Vail Academy and High School

-The Vail Academy and High School is a school located in the University of Arizona Science and Technology Park.
+Vail Academy and High School, or VAHS, is a school located in the UA Tech Park, also known as Tech Parks Arizona.
 It was founded in 1997 to accommodate the fast-growing community surrounding Vail.
 It previously served just high school students, but since then, it has become a K-12 school.
 The school mascot is the Boxer.
 Students must complete a senior exit project in order to graduate, as this is a requirement in the Vail Unified School District.

+2026 town hall meeting

+On May 18, 2026, a town hall meeting took place at VAHS that addressed declining enrollment in the school's high school program, exploring options such as potentially shifting to a K-8 or K-10 school starting in the 2027-28 school year.
+The Vail School District has estimated that the high school program has lost the district over $1 million.